 2.5 Collateral Source Offsets

-The VCF is required by the VCF Act to offset (that is, subtract) from the calculated loss the amount of compensation that you have received, or are entitled to receive, from certain collateral sources as a result of the injury that is eligible for compensation.
-This includes compensation paid to your dependents or to the beneficiaries of a deceased victim as a result of the eligible injury, such as benefits that the Social Security Administration pays to dependents of a disabled or deceased wage earner.
+The VCF is required by the VCF Act to offset (that is, subtract) from the calculated loss the amount of compensation that you have received, or are entitled to receive, from certain collateral sources as a result of a 9/11-related condition.
+This includes compensation paid to your dependents or to the beneficiaries of a deceased victim as a result of a 9/11-related condition, such as benefits that the Social Security Administration pays to dependents of a disabled or deceased wage earner.
 Collateral sources may include life insurance, pension funds, death benefit programs, settlement payments from September 11th-related lawsuits, and payments by federal, state, or local governments related to the terrorist-related aircraft crashes of September 11, 2001, or debris removal in the immediate aftermath.
-For example, the VCF will deduct from the award the amount that an FDNY victim receives under a WTC disability pension provided that the disability pension is for an eligible condition.
+For example, the VCF will deduct from the award the amount that an FDNY victim receives under a WTC disability pension provided that the disability pension is for a 9/11-related condition.

 The Special Master will exercise discretion in valuing the appropriate deductions for collateral offsets by determining the following: